 How Demi Moore built a successful career.
 Explore key moments that defined the journey.

-Demi Moore is a prominent American actress who rose to fame in the 1980s, eventually becoming the highest-paid actress in the world by 1995.
-Her notable accolades include a Golden Globe Award and a Screen Actors Guild Award, along with nominations for prestigious awards like an Academy Award and a Primetime Emmy Award.
-Recognized for her influence, she was featured in Time's 100 most influential people list in 2025, and is set to receive a star on the Hollywood Walk of Fame in 2026.
+Demi Moore is a highly successful American actress who gained prominence in the 1980s and became the highest-paid actress by 1995.
+Recognized for her talent and impact, she has received a Golden Globe and Actor Award, along with nominations for prestigious awards like an Academy Award and a British Academy Film Award.
+Moore was also featured in Time's 100 most influential people list and honored with a star on the Hollywood Walk of Fame in 2025, solidifying her lasting legacy in the entertainment industry.

-Since 1980, Demi Moore has consistently appeared on magazine covers every year.
+Demi Moore has appeared on magazine covers every year since 1980.

-In August 1991, Demi Moore appeared nude on the cover of Vanity Fair while seven months pregnant with her second child, Scout LaRue Willis.
-Shot by Annie Leibovitz, the cover generated significant media attention and divided opinions.
+In August 1991, Demi Moore appeared nude on the cover of Vanity Fair, photographed by Annie Leibovitz while seven months pregnant with her second child, Scout LaRue Willis.
+This cover generated significant media attention.

-Since 1993, Maiti Nepal, the organization Demi Moore worked with, has rescued more than 12,000 stolen Nepalese children from sex trafficking.
+Since 1993, Anuradha Koirala's organization, Maiti Nepal, rescued more than 12,000 stolen Nepalese children from sex trafficking.

-In 1995, Demi Moore became the highest-paid actress in the world after receiving $12.5 million for her role in Striptease.
-This caused other actresses' asking prices to increase.
+In 1995, Demi Moore became the world's highest-paid actress, receiving $12.5 million for her role in Striptease.
+This payment exceeded any other actress's salary at the time, causing other actresses to increase their asking prices.

-In 1996, Demi Moore produced and starred in HBO's "If These Walls Could Talk", which became HBO's highest-rated original film.
-She received Golden Globe and Primetime Emmy Award nominations for her work on the film.
-She also provided voice work for "The Hunchback of Notre Dame" and "Beavis and Butt-Head Do America".
+In 1996, Demi Moore produced and starred in HBO's "If These Walls Could Talk," which became HBO's highest-rated original film.
+She also voiced Esmeralda in "The Hunchback of Notre Dame" and Dallas Grimes in "Beavis and Butt-Head Do America," both successful animated films.

-In 1996, Demi Moore starred in "Striptease", becoming the highest-paid actress at the time, and in "The Juror".
-Both films were critically panned, leading to Moore receiving the Golden Raspberry Award for Worst Actress for both movies.
+In 1996, Demi Moore starred in "Striptease", for which she was paid a record-breaking salary, and "The Juror", both of which were critically panned.
+She received the Golden Raspberry Award for Worst Actress for both films.

-In 1999, Demi Moore was a guest editor for the November issue of Marie Claire and was ranked eighth on Forbes' list of Top 20 Actresses.
+In 1999, Demi Moore was a guest editor for the November issue of Marie Claire and was ranked eighth on Forbes' list of Top 20 Actresses, based on box office receipts.

-In 2000, Demi Moore returned to the screen after a hiatus, starring in "Passion of Mind".
+In 2000, Demi Moore returned to the screen after a three-year hiatus, starring in the arthouse psychological drama "Passion of Mind."
 The film received mixed reviews and failed to find an audience.

-In 2007, Demi Moore starred in the British heist drama "Flawless" and the psychological thriller "Mr. Brooks".
+In 2007, Demi Moore starred in the British heist drama "Flawless" with Michael Caine and the psychological thriller "Mr. Brooks".
+While reviews for "Flawless" were mixed but positive, Moore's role in "Mr. Brooks" was criticized.

-In 2008, Demi Moore made her directorial debut with the coming-of-age short film "Streak", which starred her daughter Rumer and screened at the Nashville Film Festival.
+In 2008, Demi Moore made her directorial debut with the coming-of-age short film "Streak," which starred her daughter Rumer and was screened at the Nashville Film Festival.

 In 2009, Demi Moore and Ashton Kutcher launched the Demi and Ashton Foundation (DNA) to fight child sexual slavery.

-In 2009, Demi Moore starred in the dramedy "Happy Tears", the comedy "The Joneses", and acted in the 9th edition of 24 Hour Plays on Broadway at the American Airlines Theatre.
+In 2009, Demi Moore played roles in the dramedy "Happy Tears" and the comedy "The Joneses," the latter receiving positive attention for its satire of consumer culture.
+She also participated in the 9th edition of 24 Hour Plays on Broadway.

-In August 2010, Harper's Bazaar reported that Demi Moore uses Twitter to raise awareness of sexual trafficking and slavery.
+In August 2010, Harper's Bazaar reported that Demi Moore uses Twitter as a platform to raise awareness of sexual trafficking and slavery, with over half of her posts dedicated to the subject.

-In 2010, Demi Moore defeated Kevin Bacon to win $250,000 in the Pepsi Refresh Celebrity Challenge, supporting GEMS: Girls Educational & Mentoring Services.
+In 2010, Demi Moore defeated Kevin Bacon to win $250,000 in the Pepsi Refresh Celebrity Challenge.
+She supported the organization GEMS: Girls Educational & Mentoring Services, a non-profit group which aims to empower young women who have been victims of commercial sexual exploitation and trafficking.

-In 2010, Demi Moore starred as a courtesan and femme fatale in the film "Bunraku".
+In 2010, Demi Moore starred in the action-adventure film "Bunraku," portraying a courtesan and femme fatale with a hidden past.

 In 2011, Demi Moore played a "brash and overtly sexual second wife" in the black comedy "Another Happy Day".

-In November 2012, the Demi and Ashton Foundation (DNA) announced it was renaming as Thorn: Digital Defenders of Children.
+In November 2012, the Demi and Ashton Foundation was renamed Thorn: Digital Defenders of Children, aiming to disrupt predatory behavior against children.

-In 2012, Demi Moore played mothers in the coming-of-age films "LOL".
+In 2012, Demi Moore played a mother in the coming-of-age film "LOL".

-In 2013, Demi Moore starred in the movie "Very Good Girls"
+In 2013, Demi Moore played a mother in the coming-of-age film "Very Good Girls".

 In 2015, Demi Moore played an old flame of a quick-draw killer in the Western drama "Forsaken".